krazylek/calendar-month-array/readme.md

     ...
 ```

-NOTE: event if you can't see it on the console, they are `Date` objects, not ISO date strings!
+NOTE: these are`Date`objects, not ISO date strings!

 With some formatting and optional headers: